Nvidiacoursems/Nvidia_Project/README.md

 *First method: to the left of your screen where all the folders (in VS code) are located, left click on jetson-inference, then on python, then training, then classification.

-will need folders in both data and models:
+ We will need folders in both data and models:

 - To start Right data then click - New Folder - Rename it whatever you want (But for this project name it Hotairballoon_Jet with all capitals included as we use it in the code to run the program).